 Some people think you should raise your kids without fear of limits, and I agree with that up to a point.
 There’s no need to tell 5 year old Johnny, who wants to be a movie star, that the odds of him just being able to make a living off chewing gum commercials and bit parts like “Guy at Bar #2” are slim to none.
 But 13 year old Johnny who just joined the drama club, got a part in the school play and announced he wants to go to Juilliard needs a reality check.
 Don’t crush his dreams, but he needs to be looking at community theater and acting lessons and open casting calls like yesterday.
 And if he’s not willing to give up quality time with his Xbox to work towards his dream, then maybe he’s just interested in acting as a hobby and should consider other career options.

 So yeah, adulthood is expensive as f*ck.
 And stressful at times.
 But am I surprised that workplace politics are often reminiscent of grade school?
 Or that nobody congratulates you for cooking at home and paying your bills on time?
 Or that as a woman, sometimes people are more concerned about my marital/motherhood status than my job goals?
 No, no, and no. Shoot, sometimes when things go left I honestly wish I had an excuse to be mad.
 But (un)fortunately, nobody lied to me!

-A lot of my peers also seem to be really invested in becoming known, and having a legacy beyond their family and close friends.
+A lot of my peers also seem to be really invested in becoming known.
 I suppose there’s nothing wrong with it, but I’ve never really wanted to be famous.
 Sure it would be cool, but (possibly to my detriment in this branding focused world) I’m more of a get sh*t done and let the chips fall where they may kind of girl.
-The only validation I’m seeking is your own contentment because the approval of others is a fickle beast.
+The only validation I’m seeking is my own contentment because the approval of others is a fickle beast.
 I don’t have time for it.